 - 1.3.1 The official scorer shall obtain a printed lineup from the manager or coach of each team prior to the start of the game.
-This shall be verified and signed by the manager or coach in charge. - 1.3.2 In league play, the referee will report all: Match Penalties, Gross Misconduct Penalties, Major Penalties for Checking from Behind and unusual situations (line brawls, player(s), leaving the

-- 1.3.2.1 In all situations, the original game sheet is to be retained by the referee, and brief references quoting the rule(s) under which the penalties were assessed are to be completed. - 1.3.2.2 The referee will complete a special game report with full details of the incident.
+This shall be verified and signed by the manager or coach in charge. - 1.3.2 In league play, the referee will report all: Match Penalties, Gross Misconduct Penalties, Major Penalties for Checking from Behind and unusual situations (line brawls, player(s), leaving the players/penalty bench, refusing to start play, etc.) to the league president or discipline delegate immediately following the game, either in person or by telephone.
+If the game terminates after 10:00 p.m. then the report may be made the next morning no later than 12 noon. - 1.3.2.1 In all situations, the original game sheet is to be retained by the referee, and brief references quoting the rule(s) under which the penalties were assessed are to be completed. - 1.3.2.2 The referee will complete a special game report with full details of the incident.
 The game sheet and game report are to be mailed or personally given to the league president or discipline delegate by the referee within 24 hours of the completion of the game. - 1.3.2.3 In Saskatchewan Lacrosse Association Provincial playoff games, the report shall be given to the tournament convener as soon as possible or another delegate of the S.L.A. if the convener is not immediately available. - 1.3.3 Only registered officials may be used in the games.
 It is the responsibility of each league or association to ensure that there is an adequate number of registered officials.
 Only officials who attend a current SLA approved clinic will be allowed to register. - 1.3.4 At the completion of each game the official scorer shall sign the game sheet and then have the officials print their name legibly and sign the game sheet.
 It shall be the responsibility of the referee to ensure that any Major, Match or Misconduct penalties assessed during a game are recorded on the game sheet accurately before signing the game sheet and giving copies to the teams.